webOS101/build-webos/README.md

     Setting up tap interface under sudo
     [sudo] password for <user>:

 A window entitled QEMU will appear with a login prompt.
 Don't do anything.
 A bit later, the Open webOS lock screen will appear.
 Use your mouse to drag up the yellow lock icon.
-Then press the `HOME` key to go into Card View.
 Welcome to (emulated) Open webOS!

+To go into Card View after launching an app, press your keyboard’s `HOME` key.

 To start up a console on the emulator, don't attempt to login at the prompt that appears in the console from which you launched runqmeu.
 Instead, ssh into it as root (no password):